nextcloud/docker/README.md

 Currently, this is only supported for `NEXTCLOUD_ADMIN_PASSWORD`, `NEXTCLOUD_ADMIN_USER`, `MYSQL_DB`, `MYSQL_PASSWORD`, `MYSQL_USER`, `POSTGRES_DB`, `POSTGRES_PASSWORD`, `POSTGRES_USER`.

 # Make your Nextcloud available from the internet
-Until here, your Nextcloud is just available from you docker host.
+Until here, your Nextcloud is just available from you docker host as 127.0.0.1 using port 8080.
 If you want your Nextcloud available from the internet adding SSL encryption is mandatory.

 ## HTTPS - SSL encryption
 There are many different possibilities to introduce encryption depending on your setup.